nmukerje/misc/EMR_EBS_GP3/README.md

 for v in $gp2_volumes
 do
 	echo "Switching $v from gp2 to gp3."
-	# Switch them to gp3
+	# Switch the volumes to gp3
 	aws ec2 modify-volume --volume-type gp3 --volume-id $v done